 Most of my articles, like the ones about Leiden, have been written in Dutch (and the best ones are available on my Dutch website).
-At the moment I have written four articles in English, which you read or download below (in pdf format).
+At the moment I have written five articles in English, which you read or download below (in pdf format).
 I intend to add some more in the near future.

 Receiving Gifts (2021.
 This article was inspired by Anita Moorjani’s book Sensitive is the New Strong (2021), in which she focuses on the very sensitive nature of empaths.
 I was triggered by her argument that in addition to giving gifts, it is also very important to be able to receive them.
 I realized that receiving a gift is at the heart of the gift exchange process.
 In my article, I focus on the relationship between receiving gifts and our feelings of gratitude and wonder – and the ‘awe’ experiences that overwhelm us and leave us speechless.
 It contributes to reconnecting our human world, individually and collectively, with the surrounding natural world.